Bill Whatcott: CBC lawsuit

 Whatcott sued the Canadian Broadcasting Corporation over an October 2011 broadcast that included a 2008 flyer with the words "kill the homosexuals" highlighted.
 Whatcott argued the flyer had nothing to do with the Supreme Court case being discussed by the broadcast (which involved flyers from 2000 and 2001) and that the phrase had been taken out of context (which included a disclaimer on the reverse saying no violence was being advocated).
-Whatcott initially won the defamation case, but CBC won an appeal in November 2015.
+Whatcott initially won the defamation case in the Saskatchewan Court of King's Bench, with the trial judge ruling that the CBC had displayed actual malice towards Whatcott.
+The trial judge awarded CBC to pay general damages of $20,000 to Whatcott, as well as aggravated damages of $10,000, and court costs.
+CBC appealed the decision to the Saskatchewan Court of Appeal.
+In November 2015, the Court of Appeal ruled mainly in CBC's favour, finding that there was no basis for a finding of malice.
+The Court of Appeal set aside both damages awards and instead awarded nominal damages of $1,000 to Whatcott, but court costs to CBC.

 Toronto Pride Parade

 In 2016, Whatcott and others infiltrated the Toronto Pride Parade disguised as "gay zombies" wearing green body-suits under the alias of the "Cannabis Consumers' Association".
 They distributed flyers disguised as "safe sex" packages.
-The flyers contained graphic depictions of sexually transmitted infections and claimed that homosexual sex puts people at risk of these infections.
+The flyers contained graphic depictions of sexually transmitted infections and claimed that gay sex puts people at risk of these infections.
 They also criticized politicians of the Liberal Party, including Justin Trudeau and Kathleen Wynne, for their support of gay activism, and encouraged readers to repent of homosexuality.

-For this, a lawyer named Douglas Elliott filed a civil suit against Whatcott seeking damages of $104 million CAD for alleged defamation against the LGBT community and the Liberal Parties of Ontario and Canada.
+In response, a lawyer named Douglas Elliott began a class action against Whatcott seeking damages of $104 million for alleged defamation against the LGBT community, and members of the Liberal Parties of Ontario and Canada.
+The class action was settled out of court.

-In June 2018, an arrest warrant was issued for Whatcott for his actions in the parade and he turned himself in to police.
-A resulting class-action lawsuit was settled out of court.
-After a trial, Whatcott was acquitted in December 2021, but an appeal is still possible.
+In June 2018, Toronto police charged Whatcott under s.
+319(2) of the Criminal Code for his actions in the parade and issued an arrest warrant.
+Whatcott turned himself in to police in Calgary.
+After a trial in the Ontario Superior Court, Whatcott was acquitted in December 2021.
+The Crown appealed that decision to the Ontario Court of Appeal.
+In 2023, the Court of Appeal allowed the Crown's appeal and ordered a new trial.